 - A. School of Counseling, Leadership, Advocacy, and Design (CLAD) - 1.
-Key Points from Review Committee: The committee submitted a thoughtful and thorough analysis of possible new structures for the College of Education (CoE) that including the discontinuation of the School of Counseling, Leadership, Advocacy, and Design.
+Key Points from Review Committee: The committee submitted a thoughtful and thorough analysis of possible new structures for the College of Education (CoE) that included a reorganization of the College that would retain most of the degree programs currently situated in the School of Counseling, Leadership, Advocacy, and Design.
 Three possible models for restructuring were presented but the committee did not make a clear recommendation as to its preference.
 Dean Thomas followed up with the 2-13 committee and with CoE faculty to further refine the recommendation for restructuring.
 Based on these discussions, Dean Thomas recommends a structure similar to the Model 3 proposed by the committee.
 This structure would include three divisions as follows: (1) An Educator Preparation Division, which includes programs leading to licensure and provides support for graduate and research programs.
 It would include early childhood education, educational foundations, elementary education, secondary education, and the postgraduate certificate (all leading to initial teacher licensure), (2) The Graduate Education Division, which would strengthen links between faculty research lines and graduate programs in counseling.
-It would include Educational Leadership and Administration, Counseling, Research Methods, Curriculum and Instruction, and Special Education, and (3) The Innovation and Engagement Division, which would focus on integration of TEI with academic programs and outreach.
-It would include representatives from all divisions, offices, initiatives, CoE centers, stakeholders, advising, distance programs, and academic and service learning.
-The proposal includes a recommendation to eliminate four degree programs.
+It would include Educational Leadership and Administration, Counseling, Research Methods, Curriculum and Instruction, and Special Education, and (3) The Innovation and Engagement Division, which would focus on the integration of TEI with academic programs and outreach.
+It would include representatives from all divisions, offices, initiatives, CoE centers, stakeholders, advising, distance programs, and academic and service-learning.
+The proposal includes a recommendation to eliminate two Ph.D. degree programs.

 Dean Thomas also supports moving the ECEC and HDFS programs from Family and Consumer Science to CoE.
 He notes that the two programs complement each other and fit well with early childhood education programs in the CoE.
-Although beyond the scope of this 2-13 review, also note that Dean Thomas recommends that the Science and Math Teaching Center be formally moved under the CoE.
+Although beyond the scope of this 2-13 review, it is also noted that Dean Thomas recommends that the Science and Math Teaching Center be formally moved under the CoE.
+This recommendation will be reviewed soon.